aperkins19/Docker_template_python_datascience_jupyter_bespoke_packages/README.md

 * Mounting your current directory ("%CD%") to a directory in the container ("/src") so that files can be shared and moved in and out.
 * Starting a jupyter server on port 8888 inside the container which is then mapped to port 8888 on your local machine.

-The `-p` flag stands for port.
+The `-p` flag stands for *port*.
 So you're mapping port 8888 on your computer to port 8888 on the container.
 N.B.
 The Jupyter server runs on port 8888 inside the container which is why we map that port.

-The `-v` flag stands for volume.
+The `-v` flag stands for *volume*.
 What this does is mirrors the `/src` directory inside container with the directory that you are currently in in your CLI `"%CD%"`so that files can be shared and moved in and out.

 `--name` I'm sure you can work out what this does.